 Conversely, if the business can easily be operated without the owner, it’s much more valuable to prospective buyers.

 “A business that is non-reliant on the owner is going to be worth more down the track than one where the owner walks away and there’s nothing left,” says Succession for Business’s Patterson.
 “There’s no value in a business like that.”

 Azure Group’s White notes the issue is commonly referred to as ‘keyman risk’ or ‘single person dependency’.

 “Unless you start the process of extracting yourself from that fairly early on, you can reduce the value of your business very, very quickly, from the viewpoint that when you sell it, you’re not in it anymore,” she says.

 Counter-intuitive though it may seem, trying to do as much as you can in a small business can actually count against its overall value in the long run.
-This why it’s wise to develop systems that allow the business to run without you after the start up period.
+This way it’s wise to develop systems that allow the business to run without you after the start-up period.

 “Make sure systems are in place, so that someone can come in and virtually take over and that there’s a process for every aspect of the business,” says Patterson.

-Short of systematising yourself out of the business altogether, White explains that there are a number of strategies that can be used to counter the impact of the owner’s value in the business.
+Short of systematizing yourself out of the business altogether, White explains that there are a number of strategies that can be used to counter the impact of the owner’s value in the business.

 “You can remain as an advisor for the business, or if it’s a management buyout with your staff, you can have an earn-in clause,” she says.
 “That means you can have a transition period where your business can stand under its own name, and it’s not dependent on you as an individual anymore.”